purpleidea/mgmt/docs/function-guide.md

 ```

 This simple function accepts one `int` as input, and returns one `str`.
-Functions can have zero or more inputs, and must have exactly one output.
+Functions can have zero or more inputs and must have exactly one output.
 You
 must be sure to use the `types` library correctly, since if you try and access
 an input which should not exist (eg: `input[2]`, when there are only two
 that are expected), then you will cause a panic.
 If you have declared that a